Minimally invasive endoscopy to diagnose and treat upper digestive tract ailments without surgery

 A Commitment to Advanced, Quality and Compassionate Care

-Southwest General has kept pace with advances in endoscopy that have made this procedure accessible to most patients and without the need for surgery.
-For these patients requiring medical care for digestive tract ailments, our team of accomplished and compassionate professionals is ready to help with the latest approaches to diagnose and treat them in an outpatient setting without the need for surgery.
+Southwest General has kept pace with advances in endoscopy that have made this procedure accessible to most patients requiring medical care for digestive tract ailments.
+Our team of accomplished and compassionate professionals is ready to help with the latest approaches to diagnose and treat patients in an outpatient setting.

 Minimally Invasive Endoscopy for Diagnosis and Treatment

-In the hands of our skilled gastroenterologists, state-of-the-art minimally invasive endoscopy uses a flexible tube with a camera to see inside of the esophagus, stomach and the upper part of the small intestine.
+During minimally invasive endoscopy procedures, our skilled gastroenterologists use a flexible tube with a camera to see inside of the esophagus, stomach and the upper part of the small intestine.
 The procedure is used to: